What a great quote from Dr. Suzuki!

 The truth is, how you view practice, impacts how you play and perform.
 The performance is the outcome that everyone wants, but the practice is the fuel for that engine.
 If there isn’t much fuel, you can only travel so far.
 If there isn’t enough practice – the same is true.
 Your ability to play an instrument is directly related to how you practice.

-Why Should You Make Your Children Practice Their Instrument Every Day?
+Why Should You Practice With Your Children Every Day?

 Routine is best for children.